-- The chemical is used at a rate higher than the maximum application rate for that use, as stated on the label, unless an Australian Pesticides and Veterinary Chemicals Authority (APVMA) Off-label Permit has been issued.
+- The chemical is used at a rate higher than the maximum application rate for that use, as stated on the label, unless a permit authorising that use has been issued by the APVMA.

-- The chemical is used at intervals more frequent than the intervals for that use, as stated on the label, unless an APVMA Off-label Permit has been issued.
+- The chemical is used at intervals more frequent than the intervals for that use, as stated on the label, unless a permit authorising that use has been issued by the APVMA.

-- The chemical is used in a way that the label specifically states must not be used in that way (e.g. 'DO NOT apply by air', unless an APVMA Off-label Permit has been issued.
+- The chemical is used in a way that the label specifically states must not be used in that way (e.g. 'DO NOT apply by air', unless a permit authorising that use has been issued by the APVMA.

 - The product is a veterinary chemical and is used in certain situations or on certain animals.

 - The product does not have label directions for use on stored grain or grain in transit but is used in those situations.